-Hearing loss is common in children with Down syndrome.
-Children with Down syndrome have issues with speech and language development.
+Hearing loss is common in children with Trisomy 21 (also known as Down syndrome).
+Children with Trisomy 21 have issues with speech and language development.
 If there is also a hearing loss, then a very severe language delay can occur.
-All children with Down syndrome should be regularly seen by both the family doctor and a paediatrician.
+All children with Trisomy 21 should be seen regularly by both the family doctor and a paediatrician.

-Do all Down syndrome children have hearing loss?
+Do all children with Trisomy 21 have hearing loss?

-Many children and adults with Down syndrome can have temporary, permanent or even fluctuating hearing loss.
+Many children and adults with Trisomy 21 have temporary, permanent or even fluctuating hearing loss.
 There are a number of causes of this hearing loss.

 How severe is the hearing loss?

 Hearing loss may be mild or on one side only, up to profound and permanent hearing loss in both ears.
 It may also be a fluctuating hearing loss ie, reasonably good hearing at times and poor hearing at other times.

 How will a hearing loss effect my child with Trisomy 21?